mminer/mminer.github.com/_posts/2019-02-21-worldwideweb-emulator.md

 <img alt="WorldWideWeb emulator showing this blog post" src="/images/worldwideweb-emulator.png">

-No images though, and definitely no JavaScript (it wouldn't be invented for another five years), so don't build your guide for 90s time travellers in React.
+No images though, and definitely no JavaScript (it wasn't invented for another five years), so don't build your guide for 90s time travellers in React.

 Something you *can* do is immediately edit a page after loading it, right there in the browser.
 I suppose this made sense in the days when every page was a static HTML file.
 Simpler times.